Our Priority: Full-day Kindergarten

 - reduced levels of delinquency and crime, benefiting community members and society.

 Recognizing that a full-day of learning for children who need it most is the best way to address future educational challenges, Edmonton Public Schools made a decision to fund 19 full-day Kindergarten programs in its highest needs elementary schools.
-Since then, due to significant changes in student demographics, the District identified an additional 15 elementary schools in socially vulnerable neighbourhoods that would truly benefit from offering full-day Kindergarten programs.
+Since then, due to significant changes in student demographics, the Division identified an additional 15 elementary schools in socially vulnerable neighbourhoods that would truly benefit from offering full-day Kindergarten programs.

 Current Foundation Supported Full-Day Kindergartens: